8 best toy excavators rated from wood to RC

 Fun for the little ones, this LEGO DUPLO Construction Truck & Excavator.
 Toddlers or toddlers can have many adventures on the construction site with this set.

-The DUPLO set comes with 2 figures, a cool dump truck, a spinning excavator with tracks, a shovel and also a boulder that splits in two when it falls.
-The figures - construction workers - fit in the vehicles.
+The DUPLO set comes with 2 figures, a cool dump truck, a rotating one excavator with caterpillar tracks, a shovel and also a boulder that splits in two when it falls.
+The figures – construction workers – fit into the vehicles.

 In this video you can compare the set with those of Playmobil, because they are fairly the same size, but Duplo is for slightly younger children than Playmobil:

-Your child can play with it and scoop sand with the excavator and then fill the truck with it, the truck can dump the sand out of the truck again.
+Your child can play with it and scoop up sand with the excavator to then fill the truck with it, the truck can then dump the sand out of the truck again.

-There is also a brick to make it even more real, but with toys like Duplo it actually only becomes really fun when you buy several Duplo sets so that you can combine and stack blocks yourself.
+There is also a stone to make it a little more real, but with... toys As a Duplo, it only really becomes fun if you buy multiple Duplo sets so that you can combine and stack blocks yourself.

 This set is not very much to change or combine, it is just two construction machines that are fun to play with, but combine with something like this Duplo construction site which I had previously reviewed might be a bit more fun.

 Or with a good Duplo basic set with a lot of blocks.

 Still an inspiring set, great for small hands and suitable for children from 2 years old.Check it out on Amazon